 • Both insort and insort_left are $O(n)$ operations, just like insert something in the middle of a list.

 • After inserting by insort or insort_left, the order keeps, even for those elements with same value.
-No element would be inserted in between of same-value-elements.
+No element would be inserted in between of elements with same values.

-• Only apply to mutable and sorted sequences.
+• Could Only be applied to mutable and sorted sequences.

 heapq (Priority Queue)